Skip to main content

 8. What are your rights and how can you exercise them?

-You have specific rights as a 'data subject' under Chapter III (Articles 14-25) of Regulation (EU) 2018/1725, in particular the right to access, rectify or erase your personal data and the right to restrict the processing of your personal data.
-Where applicable, you also have the right to object to the processing or the right to data portability.
+You have specific rights as a 'data subject' under Chapter III (Articles 14-25) of Regulation (EU) 2018/1725, in particular the right to access, your personal data and to rectify them in case your personal data are inaccurate or incomplete.
+Where applicable, you have the right to erase your personal data, to restrict the processing of your personal data, to object to the processing, and the right to data portability.

 You can exercise your rights by contacting the Data Controller, or in case of conflict the Data Protection Officer.
 If necessary, you can also address the European Data Protection Supervisor.
-Their contact information is given under Heading 9.
-Contact information.
+Their contact information is given under Heading 9 below.

-Where you wish to exercise your rights in the context of one or several specific processing operations, please provide their description (i.e. their Record reference(s) as specified under Heading 10.
-Where to find more detailed information?) in your request.
+Where you wish to exercise your rights in the context of one or several specific processing operations, please provide their description (i.e. their Record reference(s) as specified under Heading 10 below) in your request.

 9. Contact Information